eddyerburgh/data-structures-in-practice/content/posts/intrusive-linked-lists.md

 }
 ```

+The most popular linked lists in Linux are circular doubly linked lists.

 ## Linked lists in Linux

 Linux uses linked lists extensively.
 They are used for all kinds of tasks, from keeping track of free memory slabs, to iterating through each running process.
 A search for the `struct list_head` structure returns over 10,000 results in Linux 5.2.

 In Linux, list nodes are added and removed a lot more than they are traversed.
 An analysis of Linux during normal usage found that traversals were only 6% of total linked list operations.
-Of those, 28% of traversals either occurred on empty lists, or only visited one node before breaking off (see Rusty Russel's [analysis of linked lists](http://rusty.ozlabs.org/?p=168) for more info).
+Of those, 28% of traversals either occurred on empty lists, or only visited one node (see Rusty Russel's [analysis of linked lists](http://rusty.ozlabs.org/?p=168) for more info).

 As Rusty's analysis suggests, Linux mainly uses linked lists to keep lists of objects when either traversal is infrequent, or when the list size is small.